streamdao/stream-pay-pos-1/docs/src/SPEC.md

 ## Motivation

-A standard URL protocol for requesting native SOL and SPL Token transfers allows for a better user experience across wallets and apps in the Solana ecosystem.
+A standard URL protocol for requesting native SOL, USDC and SPL Token transfers allows for a better user experience across wallets and apps in the Solana ecosystem.

 Applications should ensure that a payment transaction has been confirmed and contains a transfer of the expected amount and type before they release the goods or services being sold.

-Mobile wallets should ideally register to handle the URL scheme and provide a seamless yet secure experience when Solana Pay URLs are encountered in the environment.
+Mobile wallets should ideally register to handle the URL scheme and provide a seamless yet secure experience when Stream Pay / Solana Pay URLs are encountered in the environment.

 By standardizing a simple approach to solving those problems, we ensure compatibility of applications and wallets.